kondaggarijagadish/Azureproject/README.md

 8. Driver code and functionalities is done using python.

 ## STEPS TO RUN PROJECT
-1.log in into  microsoft azure or azure databricks account.
+1. Log in into  microsoft azure or azure databricks account.
-2.Create sparkSession using spark and load and read the csv file .
+2. Create sparkSession using spark and load and read the csv file .
-3.copy the code from code.txt from code folder and paste into the databricks platform.
+3. Copy the code from code.txt from code folder and paste into the databricks platform.
-4.press shift+ enter or run in databricks platform to run the code.
+4. Press shift+ enter or run in databricks platform to run the code.

 ## TOOLS AND TECHNOLOGIES

-1.SPARK
+1. SPARK
-2.PYTHON
+2. PYTHON
-3.PYSPARK
+3. PYSPARK
-4.SPARK SQL
+4. SPARK SQL
-5.MICROSOFT AZURE
+5. MICROSOFT AZURE
-6.AZURE DEVOPS SERVICES
+6. AZURE DEVOPS SERVICES
-7.DATABRICKS
+7. DATABRICKS
-8.DATAFRAMES
+8. DATAFRAMES
-9.Power BI
+9. Power BI

 ## ROLES AND RESPONSIBILITY
-1.WORKED WITH AZURE DEVOPS SERVICES FOR CONTINIOUS INTEGRATION AND CONTINIOUS DELIVERY.
+1. WORKED WITH AZURE DEVOPS SERVICES FOR CONTINIOUS INTEGRATION AND CONTINIOUS DELIVERY.
-2.WROTE YML SCRIPT FOR AUTOMATING  CONTINIOUS DELIVERY.
+2. WROTE YML SCRIPT FOR AUTOMATING  CONTINIOUS DELIVERY.
-3.CREATED VIRTUAL MACHINES AND STORAGE ACCOUNT IN AZURE PLATFORM.
+3. CREATED VIRTUAL MACHINES AND STORAGE ACCOUNT IN AZURE PLATFORM.
-4.WORKED WITH AZURE DATABRICKS AND ITS VARIOUS COMPUTING SERVICES.
+4. WORKED WITH AZURE DATABRICKS AND ITS VARIOUS COMPUTING SERVICES.
-5.CREATED RESUABLE METHODS FOR GETTING INSIGHTS FROM THE DATASETS USING PYTHON.
+5. CREATED RESUABLE METHODS FOR GETTING INSIGHTS FROM THE DATASETS USING PYTHON.
-6.CREATED VISUVALS LIKE GRAPHS, CHARTS, AND FLOW DIAGRAMS USING POWER BI.
+6. CREATED VISUVALS LIKE GRAPHS, CHARTS, AND FLOW DIAGRAMS USING POWER BI.

 ### CONTRIBUTORS
-1.Ravalika.U
+* Ravalika.U